redhat-cne/spec/spec.md

 }

 ```
-The following example shows a O-RAN Event serialized as JSON:
+The following example shows a Cloud Native Events serialized as JSON:
 ```JSON
 {
     "type" : "event.synchronization-state-change",